Course Info

 In addition, students are required to log pro bono hours.

-The successful completion of the COAPE Diploma in Animal Behaviour will qualify you as a COAPE Certified Animal Behaviourist.
+Students who successfully complete the Diploma in Animal Behaviour will hold the qualification of ‘COAPE Qualified Behaviour Practitioner’ and are entitled to use the post nominals DipCABT – C.C.A.B after their name.
 ONLY COAPE qualified behaviourists can become members of the prestigious CABTi and have automatic membership to the International Companion Animal Network (ICAN).

 What the student will learn